emrbaykal/maas-hpe/README.md

 ```

 - Pre Tasks
-   - Pretask is a conditional execution block that runs before running main the plays.
+   - Pretask is a conditional execution block that runs before running main plays.
 These tasks do some prerequisite checks and validations.

 ```yaml
 - Login to MAAS Server via using Maas CLI